mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-#### Create a distributed trace
+### Create a distributed trace

-By default SpringBoot runs a Tomcat on the port 8080.
-This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
+By default Spring Boot runs a Tomcat on the port 8080.
+This section assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
 This is because of the SS_URL hard coded in FirstService and the test urls given below.
 To run SecondService on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the FirstService and SecondService projects on localhost.
 The end point for FirstService should be http://localhost:8080/message and http://localhost:8081/time for SecondService.

 Enter `http:\\localhost:8080/time` in a browser to create a distributed trace.
 This trace should include a span for FirstService and a span for SecondService.

 To visualize this trace add a trace exporter to one or both of your applications.
-Instructions on how to setup LogExporter and Jaeger can be seen in tutorial 1.
+Instructions on how to setup LogExporter and Jaeger can be seen in section 1.
 You can also follow your trace using a debugger and tracking the request headers.

-### Sample application with distributed tracing: otel-example
+## Sample application with distributed tracing: otel-example

-In the otel-example/ directory you can find 3 services (FoodFinder, FoodSupplier, and FoodVendor) which create a distrubted trace using tutorial 2.
+In the otel-example/ directory you can find 3 services (FoodFinder, FoodSupplier, and FoodVendor) which create a distrubted trace using section 2.
 In this example FoodFinder queries FoodSupplier for a list of vendors which carry an ingredient and then queries FoodVendor to retrieve a list of ingredient prices, quantity, and their corresponding vendor.

 FirstService is configured to run on port 8080, FoodSupplier on 8081, and FoodVendor on 8082.
 You can download and run the three services.